 In December 2016, the IASB published narrow-scope amendments to IAS 40.
 The objective of the amendments is to reinforce the principle for transfers into, or out of, investment property in IAS 40, to specify that (a) a transfer into, or out of investment property should be made only when there has been a change in use of the property, and (b) such a change in use would involve the assessment of whether the property qualifies as an investment property.
 That change in use should be supported by evidence.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The amendments do not affect the consolidated and separate Financial Statements.